Jeremyugo/Mistral-7B-RAG/README.md

 2. A GPU because the Mistral-7B model will be hosted locally.

 ## Setting up the Environment
-Conda and Docker is not needed for this project.
+Conda and Docker is not required for this project.
 However, it is advisable to set up a python environment.
 To create a python environment run the following:

 ```
 python3 -m venv <env-name>